Sonna/WDI_16_HOMEWORK/Alex/wk05/5-fri/02_outcomes/notes.md

   * Tips:
     + Research & always address it to the right person (finding the right person can help build rapport)

+    + Tailor your Resume (do not rewrite)

+    + No such cover letter template (avoid having a template altogether)

+- Q&A
+  * Referees not necessary on resumes
+    (its common knowledge, and is usually asked for)

+  * Over the weekend to prepare and (re)design a resume